MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_03_Create a Log Analytics workspace for Microsoft Defender for Cloud.md

 8. Select **Create.**

-> **Results:** You have created a Log Analytics workspace, to collect data from Azure reources, and diagnostics or log data from Azure Storage.
+> **Results:** You have created a Log Analytics workspace, to collect data from Azure reources.